Windows Genuine Advantage: Features

 The ActiveX control is downloaded on the first validation and when a new version is available, but the validation itself can be performed any time the user connects to a Microsoft Website to update.

 On Windows Vista without service packs, WGA validation failure has a greater impact.
-In addition to persistent notification and the disabling of non-critical updates, WGA also disables Windows Aero, Windows Defender and Windows ReadyBoost.
+In addition to persistent notification and the disabling of non-critical updates, WGA also disables Windows Aero, Windows Defender and ReadyBoost.
 The user is given a grace period in which to then pass validation, after which most of the operating system is disabled and Windows reverts to reduced functionality mode.
 This behavior however has been removed in Service Pack 1 of Windows Vista in favor of prominent notices on systems believed unlicensed.

 Software

 WGA Validation Tool

 When a user installs Windows Genuine Advantage, an Internet Explorer add-on is installed labeled "Windows Genuine Advantage".

-In early releases the tool could be readily disabled with the IE Add-on Management feature.
+In early releases, the tool could be readily disabled with the IE Add-on Management feature.

 A Windows Group Policy was added by later updates, causing this option to be unavailable by default, but still accessible if the policy were removed.
 As of July 2006, the latest update blocks management by other means.

-The program uses either a stand-alone program to generate a key or an ActiveX control to discover whether the license key is valid; either way an Internet connection is required.
-On Windows XP, if WGA determines that a user's copy of Windows is unauthorized but was installed from seemingly legitimate media (i.e., the CD/DVD and holographic emblem present on real copies of Windows seems genuine), then Microsoft will supply the user with a new CD/DVD.
+The program uses either a stand-alone program to generate a key or an ActiveX control to discover whether the license key is valid; either way, an Internet connection is required.

+On Windows XP, if WGA determines that a user's copy of Windows is unauthorized, but was installed from seemingly legitimate media (i.e., the CD/DVD and holographic emblem present on real copies of Windows seems genuine), then Microsoft will supply the user with a new CD/DVD.
 However, newer versions of Windows will still require the user to purchase a new copy.
 Microsoft also offers discounts to people who want to purchase a legitimate copy of Windows but do not have a valid CD.
 Microsoft has indicated that they will continue to deliver critical security updates through their Automatic Updates service as well as via the Microsoft Download Center, so that all systems, including those that fail to pass validation, will still continue to receive critical security updates.